audiomuze/tagminder/README.md

 - ensures ```LIVE``` tag is set to 1 for all Live performances
 - removes "Various Artists' as ```ALBUMARTIST```
 - writes out multiple ```TAGNAME=value``` rather than ```TAGNAME=value1\\value2 ``` delimited tag entries
+- Normalises ```RELEASETYPE``` entries for better presentation in music server front-ends that leverage it

 At present must be started in root of tree you intend to import.
 I strongly suggest writing the db to ```/tmp``` as it's dynamically modified every time a new tag is encounted in a file being imported.
 It'll work on physical disk, but it'll take longer.
 It'll also trigger a lot of writes whilst ingesting metadata and dynamically altering the table to ingest new tags